-The road ahead won’t be easy, but as you stick with the structure and support of a daily program of inpatient treatment over the next 30-plus days, followed by outpatient treatment, you’ll find that the lessons you learn about yourself, and the healthy coping tools and peer friendships you develop, will be indispensable to your recovery— and to a life-time free of drugs and/or alcohol.
+Just one glance at the daily rehab schedule will convince you otherwise.
+The road ahead won’t be easy, but as you stick with the structure and support of a daily program of inpatient treatment over the next 30-plus days, followed by outpatient treatment, you’ll find that the lessons you learn about yourself, and the healthy coping tools and peer friendships you develop, will be indispensable to your recovery— and to a lifetime free of drugs and/or alcohol.

 We wanted to give you a helpful picture of what to expect in the way of a daily schedule in addiction treatment, including the group topics you’ll address.
 On that note, below is a “day in the life” introduction to inpatient and outpatient rehab at FHE Health, with real examples of daily schedules from our inpatient and outpatient programs.

 Appointments and Sessions in a Typical Day in Rehab

 But first, we thought it would be helpful to give you a broad overview of all of the potential appointments and sessions that are possible in any given day here at FHE Health.
 That’s because the schedules that follow this section, while a very helpful eye into a typical day in rehab at FHE Health, don’t convey the full range of sessions and appointments that are available to our patients on a daily basis.
 They are as follows:

 - Medical appointments in which you meet with members of our interdisciplinary medical team for medication maintenance and monitoring of any symptoms you may be experiencing